cakephp/docs/en/development/routing.rst

     $this->Html->link('View', '/posts/view/' + $id);

-And then later decide that ``/posts`` should really be called 'articles' instead.
-You would have to go through your entire application renaming urls.
+And then later decide that ``/posts`` should really be called 'articles' instead, you would have to go through your entire application renaming urls.
 However, if you defined your link like::

     <?php